sikelos13/gloot-assignment/README.md

 npm install && npm run start
 ```

-**Notice: Made an adjustment in G-loot's reository and added to the headers the "Access-Control-Allow-Methods" in order for PUT to work**
+**Notice: Made an adjustment in G-loot's repository and added to the headers the "Access-Control-Allow-Methods" in order for PUT , POST and DELETE Methods to work**

 ### Hot to run